sanity-io/next-sanity/README.md

 #### Using the `/app` directory (experimental)

 We support the new `appDir` mode in Next, [but please note that `appDir` shouldn't be used in production before Vercel says it's stable](https://beta.nextjs.org/docs/getting-started).

-In Next 13's new `appDir` mode you use `page.tsx` to load `NextStudio`, and optionally (recommended, especially if you want great support for iPhones and other devices with display cutouts like "The Notch" or "Dynamic Island") export `NextStudioHead` in a `head.tsx`.
-In routes that load `NextStudio` ensure you have `'use client'` at the top of your file.

 `app/studio/[[...index]]/page.tsx`: